• Skip to primary navigation

 Variations

-• For a gluten-free version: substitute both soy sauces with tamari sauce, coconut aminos or a gluten-free soy sauce of your choice.
-Make sure to use a gluten-free chicken bouillon powder.
+• Gluten-free variation: substitute both soy sauces with tamari sauce, coconut aminos or a gluten-free soy sauce.
+Substitute the chicken bouillon powder with a gluten-free version.

-• For a vegan version: substitute the chicken stock with vegetable broth and omit the chicken bouillon and eggs.
+• Vegetarian or Vegan variation: substitute the chicken stock with vegetable broth and omit the chicken bouillon powder and eggs.

 Expert Tips